dainiusjocas/blog/content/post/uberdeps-for-aws-lambda/index.md

 ## Enter Uberdeps

 For my toy project I wanted to try out [Uberdeps](https://github.com/tonsky/uberdeps).
-The introduction [blog post](https://tonsky.me/blog/uberdeps/) got me interested and I really liked the main idea: "Takes deps.edn and packs an uberjar out of it."
+The introduction [blog post](https://tonsky.me/blog/uberdeps/) got me interested and I really liked the main idea:

+> Takes deps.edn and packs an uberjar out of it.

 Sounds like exactly what I need.

 ## Trouble